earthspecies/beans-zero/README.md

 uv run beanz-fetch
 ```

-### Evaluate your model predictions
+### I have my predictions ready.
+How can I evaluate my model predictions ?
-You should generate a csv / jsonl (orient='records') file with the following fields:
+Your predictions file should be a csv or a jsonl (json lines, oriented as 'records') file with the following fields:
-- `prediction`: the text output of your model
+- `prediction`: the predicted string output of your model for each example
-- `label`: the expected output (just copy the `output` field from the dataset)
+- `label`: the expected output (just copy the `output` field from the dataset for that example)
 - `dataset_name`: the name of the dataset (e.g. 'esc50' or 'unseen-family-sci', again just copy the `dataset_name` field from the dataset)

 Then run: